90% cheaper with Latenode

-Create a New Scenario to Connect Google Cloud Text-To-Speech and tl;dv
+Create Google Cloud Text-To-Speech to tl;dv workflow

 In the workspace, click the “Create New Scenario” button.